 Epilepsy is a brain disorder in which nerves in the brain fire inappropriately.
 This rapid electrical activity causes a seizure.
 Seizures may or may not be accompanied by outward physical signs.
 Not all seizures result in convulsions, for example.
-Partial onset seizures are among the most common seizures, affecting about two-thirds of all epilepsy sufferers.
+Partial onset seizures are among the most common seizures, affecting about two-thirds

 The brain is divided into two halves, called hemispheres.
 In a partial onset seizure, abnormal electrical activity begins in one portion of the brain.
 Partial onset seizures begin (and usually remain) in the cortical cells of just one hemisphere.
 The seizure may eventually spread throughout the brain.
 A person having a partial onset seizure may remain conscious and alert.
 This is called a simple partial seizure.
 In other instances, the person may lose consciousness or awareness, and may be unable to recall what happened.
 This is called a complex partial seizure.

 There are many possible causes of seizures.
 But when seizures recur and there is no identifiable cause, a patient is usually diagnosed with epilepsy.
 Doctors most often treat epilepsy with prescription medications called anti-epileptic drugs (AEDs).
 They are also called anticonvulsants.
 AEDs work through a variety of mechanisms to control the brain’s electrical activity and prevent or reduce the intensity of future seizures.